-In the same while, the capabilities of the computer for repetitive tasks, and the process of digitisation have made possible the generation of powerful tools for audio signal analysis - tools mainly based on the process known as Fast Fourier Transform.
-This kind of tool has made possible first an analysis of the harmonic characteristics of the audio signal, similar to the analogue-based spectrogram invented previously in the 40, and applied by by Emile Leipp [2] to musical studies, but moreover has made possible the development of compression schemes which are at the basis of the new distribution models (P2P networks as well as more traditional distribution models such as i-TV or i-Tunes).
+In the same while, the capabilities of the computer for repetitive tasks, and the process of digitization have made possible the generation of powerful tools for audio signal analysis - tools mainly based on the Fast Fourier Transform (FFT).
+This kind of tool has made become possible not only first an analysis of the harmonic characteristics of the audio signal, similar to the analogue-based spectrogram previously discovered in the 40s and applied by Emile Leipp [2] to musical studies, but also the development of compression schemes which are at the basis of the new distribution models (P2P networks as well as more traditional distribution models such as i-TV or i-Tunes).

-The emergence of these new tools, together with the emergence of the Internet, has particularly made possible the copy of music at a ridiculously low price, a so low price that it can absolutely be neglected, making it possible a mass production of music copies in a totally inexpensive manner.

-These issues, as well as many other related to intrusion of industrial technology in music production, have been put in light recently in an issue of the well-known Leonardo Music Journal [6], devoted to "the musical implications of grooves, pits and waves".
+The emergence of these new tools, together with the Internet, has particularly made possible the copy of music at a extremely low price, such a low price that it can be perfectly neglected, making it possible a mass production of music copies in a totally inexpensive manner.
+These issues, as well as many other related to intrusion of mass production technology in music production, have been put in light recently in an issue of the well-known Leonardo Music Journal [6], devoted to "the musical implications of grooves, pits and waves".